MaibornWolff/codecharta/visualization/README.md

 #### Package

-Package the nwjs application to produce the standalone versions for Windows (32bit/64bit), Linux (32bit/64bit) and MacOS (64bit) for distribution and testing.
-Creates `.zip` files for every OS and the webpack in the `dist/packages/` folder.
+Package the electron application to produce the standalone versions for Windows, Linux and MacOS for distribution and testing.
+Creates `.zip` files for every OS/arch and the webpack in the `dist/packages/` folder.

 > Make sure to run the [build](#build) task beforehand <br>
 > This process might require administrative rights/sudo depending on the OS <br>
-> For UNIX-based systems you need to install [Wine](https://www.winehq.org/) to package the Windows application <br>
+> For UNIX-based systems you probably need to install [Wine](https://www.winehq.org/) to package the Windows application <br>
-> Currently the MacOS version can't be packaged while using Windows (see `sript/build-nwjs.js`)
+> The MacOS version usually can't be packaged while using Windows

 ```bash
 # You might need to edit the build script before you start